ShamsutdinovAnvar/Wegotrip_UI_tests/README.md

-# Test automation project for service WeGoTrip
+# Test automation project (UI) for service WeGoTrip
 ![Bookmate_logo.png](images/screens/background.webp)

-> WeGoTrip is the best travel app with audio guide to pass\
+> WeGoTrip is the best travel app with audio guide to pass
-> self guided walking tours and to buy tickets to museums of the world\
+> self guided walking tours and to buy tickets to museums of the world
 > with personal skip the line or fast-track access.

 ## :page_with_curl:	Table of contents